System Design Space

 For each question: expected answer shape, key points and common mistakes.

-Covering the complete interview process, from basic knowledge to advanced roles.
+Coverage of the full interview process from core knowledge to advanced roles.

-Focus on practical explanation of architecture, learning, inference and evaluation.
+Focus on practical explanation of architecture, training, inference and evaluation.

 Strengths

-High application value for interview preparation in a short time.
+High practical value for interview prep in a short time.

-Explanations of complex topics in simple language, with visual support.
+Complex topics explained in plain language with visual support.

-The Q&A format is useful for training, but does not replace fundamental textbooks.
+The Q&A format is useful for training, but it does not replace foundational books.

-There is a risk of learning patterns without a deep understanding of the principles.
+There is a risk of memorizing templates without deep understanding.

-The book is in Early Release status, so the content will still change.
+The book is in Early Release status, so the content will continue to change.

 Related chapter